-\Non-GAAP Financial Measures:

-In addition to results presented in accordance with GAAP, this Form 10-Q contains a non-GAAP (Generally Accepted Accounting Principles) financial measure for the allowance for loan losses to total loans excluding PPP loans.
-The Bank has presented this non-GAAP financial measure in the report because it believes that it provides useful information to assess the Bank's allowance for loan loss reserves; interest and principal on PPP loans are fully guaranteed by the SBA and are generally not subject to potential loss.
+^{} Non-GAAP Financial Measurement: In addition to results presented in accordance with GAAP, this Form 10-Q contains a non-GAAP (Generally Accepted Accounting Principles) financial measure for the allowance for credit losses to total loans excluding PPP loans.
+The Bank has presented this non-GAAP financial measure in the report because it believes that it provides useful information to assess the Bank's allowance for credit losses; interest and principal on PPP loans are fully guaranteed by the SBA and are generally not subject to potential loss.
 This non-GAAP financial measure has inherent limitations, is not required to be uniformly applied, and is not audited.
-Further, this non-GAAP financial measure should not be considered in isolation or as a substitute for the allowance for loan losses to total loans determined in accordance with GAAP and may not be comparable to similarly titled measures reported by other financial institutions.
-A reconciliation of this non-GAAP financial measure to the allowance for credit losses to total loans is presented below.
+Further, this non-GAAP financial measure should not be considered in isolation or as a substitute for the allowance for credit losses to total loans determined in accordance with GAAP and may not be comparable to similarly titled measures reported by other financial institutions.
+A reconciliation of this non-GAAP financial measure to the allowance for credit losses to total loans is presented below in the "Allowance for credit losses to total loans excluding PPP" section.